 - Fines from organizers: This is often faced by companies exhibiting in other countries.
 Since they do not know the rules, post-show, they get fined for small or big things.
 The most common of the lot are:

-Keeping small things in mind can go a long way in making your trade show exhibit a successful one.
+Keeping small things in mind can go a long way in making your expo exhibit a successful one.
 Be prepared in advance in case you have to think on the spot.
 Remember that each challenge can be addressed with some presence of mind and initiative from your side.